 Charlestown in Washington County, Rhode Island — The American Northeast (New England)

 Location.
-41° 22.339′ N, 71° 39.861′ W. Marker is in Charlestown, Rhode Island, in Washington County.
-Marker is on Park Lane south of Old Post Road (Rhode Island Route 1A), on the left when traveling south.
-Touch for map.
-Marker is inside Ninigret Park, near the park entrance.
+41° 22.31′ N, 71° 39.867′ W. Marker is in Charlestown, Rhode Island, in Washington County.
+Marker is on Park Lane south Touch for map.
 Marker is at or near this postal address: 5 Park Lane, Charlestown RI 02813, United States of America.
+Touch for directions.

 Also see . . .

 Credits.
-This page was last revised on March 15, 2018.
-This page originally submitted on March 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 47 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on March 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 9, 2020.
+It was originally submitted on March 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 97 times since then and 14 times this year.
+Photos: 1, 2, 3, 4. submitted on March 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.